pmcgrenery/WxBrief/TESTING.md

 - Checked that the form is displayed as intended on all screen sizes.
 - Checked that all fields are required.
 - Checked that all input types are correctly applied.
-- Checked that user cannot submit form unless the form has been filled out correctly.
+- Checked that the user cannot submit the form unless the form has been filled out correctly.
 - Checked that the user is shown a modal confirming form submission after clicking submit.

 <figure>